 Flavin adenine dinucleotide in its oxidized state is called FAD.
 After being reduced, it is called FADH2.
-The coenzyme vitamin, riboflavin (or B2) is used to derive this compound.
+See figure 5 in the metabolism summary image for a molecular illustration.
+The vitamin, riboflavin (or B2) is used to derive this compound.
 Riboflavin provides the ring structures that will directly participate in the transfer of two hydrogen atoms (each with one electron this time).
 Similar to NAD, FAD works in association with a "dehydrogenase" enzyme.
-The reaction removes two hydrogen atoms: each a proton with one electron.
+The reaction removes two hydrogen atoms; each a proton with one electron.
 Both hydrogen atoms bond with FAD.
 This reaction does not release an H+ into solution like the reduction of NAD does.

 FAD Conversion to FADH2.
 Image created by JS at BYU Idaho F2013.

 Flavin adenine dinucleotide in the oxidized form (FAD) accepts two hydrogen atoms (each with one electron) and becomes FADH2.

 As you examine the reactions for metabolism, look for a reaction that yields FADH2.
-Like NADH, FADH2 will be important as it will deliver hydrogens and electrons to biochemical processes that can use the electrons and hydrogens to make ATP.
+Similar to NADH, FADH2 will be important as it will deliver hydrogens and electrons to biochemical processes that can use the electrons and hydrogens to make ATP.